 - What to Look for When Shopping for a Car Vacuum

 - How to Care for Your Car Vacuum

 1. Editor's Pick: Black+Decker Dustbuster Hand Vacuum (CHV1410L)

 One of the most popular handheld vacuums currently available is the Black+Decker Dustbuster Hand Vacuum.
 This hand vacuum isn’t just an ideal choice for cleaning cars, but it can also be used to tidy up your household.
-Weighing just 2.6 pounds, the cordless vacuum can only be used on dry materials, so keep that in mind if you’re shopping for a wet/dry vacuum.
-It is rated at 15.2 watts with max voltage of 16v and has a suction power of 15.2 air watts (AW).
+Weighing just 2.6 pounds, the cordless vacuum can only be used on dry materials, which isn’t true for all handheld cordless vacuums, so keep that in mind if you’re shopping for a wet/dry vacuum.
+It is rated at 15.2 watts with max voltage of 16 volts and has a suction power of 15.2 air watts (AW).

 The washable dustbowl has a capacity of 20.6 ounces and it’s one of the easiest hand vacuums to empty out and clean.
 Powering the Dustbuster is a lithium-ion battery that takes about four hours to fully charge.
 Best of all, charging is easy since it uses a charging base.
 The company says the battery is capable of holding a charge for up to 18 months, allowing you to conveniently keep it in your car.